You might have the perfect skills and the best-looking resume. But none of that matters if you use bad e-mail manners when contacting employers.

 Attaching Your Cover Letter

 Unless the employer asks for something different, write your brief cover letter into the body of the e-mail.
-Send your resume as an attachment (text or Word 97-2003 doc).
+Send your resume as an attachment (text or Word doc), or link to a Google doc in the body of the e-mail.
 Attaching your cover letter decreased the chances of it getting read.
 Don’t make the employer work too hard to find out why you are the best candidate for the job.

 Being Too Casual

-- Write in complete sentences and paragraphs, the same as you would when sending a letter in the mail.
+- Write in complete sentences and paragraphs, the same as you would when writing a document.

 - Check and re-check your spelling and punctuation.